PEC-CSS/AI/Ensemble Learning/README.md

 ## 📂 Contents

 This notebook includes:

-1. **Introduction to Ensemble Learning**
-   - What ensemble learning is and why it’s useful.
+   - **Introduction to Ensemble Learning**: What ensemble learning is and why it’s useful.

-2. **Bias-Variance Tradeoff**
-   - Explaining the tradeoff between model bias and variance, a key concept in ensemble methods.
+   - **Bias-Variance Tradeoff**: Explaining the tradeoff between model bias and variance, a key concept in ensemble methods.

-3. **Decision Trees**
-   - Basics of decision trees, splitting criteria, and decision tree calculations.
+   - **Decision Trees**: Basics of decision trees, splitting criteria, and decision tree calculations.

-4. **Types of Ensemble Learning**
-   - Overview of different ensemble methods, including bagging and boosting.
+   - **Types of Ensemble Learning**: Overview of different ensemble methods, including bagging and boosting.

-5. **Data Preprocessing**
-   - Handling class imbalance, creating visualizations (histograms and scatterplots), calculating correlations, and preparing data with splitting, scaling, and managing missing values.
+   - **Data Preprocessing**: Handling class imbalance, creating visualizations (histograms and scatterplots), calculating correlations, and preparing data with splitting, scaling, and managing missing values.

-6. **Model Training**
-   - Training ensemble models using preprocessed data.
+   - **Model Training**: Training ensemble models using preprocessed data.

-7. **Evaluation**
-   - Techniques for evaluating ensemble models to understand their performance.
+   - **Evaluation**: Techniques for evaluating ensemble models to understand their performance.

-8. **Difference Between Bagging and Random Forest**
-   - A comparison of bagging and random forest to highlight their distinctions.
+   - **Difference Between Bagging and Random Forest**: A comparison of bagging and random forest to highlight their distinctions.

-9. **AdaBoost**
-   - Understanding and implementing AdaBoost, a boosting technique.
+   - **AdaBoost**: Understanding and implementing AdaBoost, a boosting technique.

-10. **Gradient Boosting**
-    - Introduction to gradient boosting, an iterative boosting method.
+   - **Gradient Boosting**: Introduction to gradient boosting, an iterative boosting method.

-11. **XGBoost**
-    - Overview of XGBoost, a powerful and popular ensemble method for structured data.
+   - **XGBoost**: Overview of XGBoost, a powerful and popular ensemble method for structured data.

 ## 🔗 Learning Flow